forestryio/forestry.io/hugo/content/blog/demystifying-hugo-conditionals.md

 ## A Functional Approach

-One of the most obtuse aspects of templating in Hugo is that _operators are expressed as functions_.
+One of the more abstruse aspects of templating in Hugo is that _operators are expressed as functions_.

 For example, the following code in Jekyll: